liberland/Constitution/README.md

 You may find the current version of the Constitution in [this repository](https://github.com/liberland/constitution/blob/master/Constitution.md).

 The historical versions of the Constitution are to be found in the following documents, for your reference:
-1. The Constitution before the 2021 revisions is to be found in the repository, folder [pre-2021](https://github.com/liberland/constitution/tree/master/Pre-2021).
+1. The Constitution before the 2022 anniversary milestone is to be found in [this document](https://docs.google.com/document/d/1XYfUNBRTn11Dy1N8G4yUC4JdbPTz4jlRKPwiRIrW9C4/edit#heading=h.xfki5fvfzdy1).
-2. The Constitution before the 2022 anniversary milestone is to be found in [this document](https://docs.google.com/document/d/1XYfUNBRTn11Dy1N8G4yUC4JdbPTz4jlRKPwiRIrW9C4/edit#heading=h.xfki5fvfzdy1).
+2. The Constitution before the Floating Man revision of 2022 in [this document](https://docs.google.com/document/d/1RYgEHcb2oMgYJOa2MWUxe8E0aHRIgDpsiMG21MACIVg/edit#).
-3. The Constitution before the Floating Man revision of 2022 in [this document](https://docs.google.com/document/d/1RYgEHcb2oMgYJOa2MWUxe8E0aHRIgDpsiMG21MACIVg/edit#).
+3. The Constitution before the simplification review, with the changes noted in it [this document](https://docs.google.com/document/d/1QL8BviN6l3eFKn3awEJVfz-Ito1qx8rL9WuE1Ua0KbA/edit#heading=h.p6j5ibx9hmok).
-4. The Constitution before the simplification review, with the changes noted in it [this document](https://docs.google.com/document/d/1QL8BviN6l3eFKn3awEJVfz-Ito1qx8rL9WuE1Ua0KbA/edit#heading=h.p6j5ibx9hmok).
+4. The Q2-Q3 version can be found in [this document](https://docs.google.com/document/d/1NLZ9eBxKZKsrlEGn60npFVPU4pwq-xOcXNzZixg2AIs/edit#heading=h.fp3y74i7s4wi).

-5. The Q2-Q3 version can be found in [this document](https://docs.google.com/document/d/1NLZ9eBxKZKsrlEGn60npFVPU4pwq-xOcXNzZixg2AIs/edit#heading=h.fp3y74i7s4wi).
+The older, pre-2021 version of this repository is to be found on the "pre-2021" branch.